zydou/arti/web/docs/integrating-arti/custom-wrappers/iOS.md

 You'll then need to add some content to the `Cargo.toml`.

 First add the subcrates of arti you want to use to the `[dependencies]` section.
-You'll have to add `features=["static"]` to crates that support this feature
-(at the moment tor-rtcompat, tor-dirmgr and arti-client): otherwise they will fail either to compile or to run.
+You'll have to add `features=["static"]` to crates that support this feature (at the moment `tor-rtcompat`, `tor-dirmgr` and `arti-client`).
+Otherwise they will fail either to compile or to run.

-You'll probably want to add some other dependencies, like futures, but these are not technically requirements.
+Other dependencies, such as futures, can be included if needed, but they are not technically required.

-You'll also need to specify what kind of lib this is.
-By default, it's a Rust lib that can only be used in the rust ecosystem.
-We want it to be a static library:
+Next, specify what kind of `lib` it is.
+By default, it's a Rust `lib` that can only be used in the rust ecosystem.
+To make it a static library:

 ```toml
 [lib]